dawndean71/address-book/README.txt

 7. If you would like to "Delete" this contact or any other contact, click on the red delete icon to the right of the contact card.
 You will be informed that the contact has been removed.

-8. If you would like to "Edit", you unfortunately can't because it does not work.
-You will receive an error message stating that "something is wrong...".

-9. I also did not complete the upload photo part of the test.